DonDebonair/sentry-ansible-vagrant/README.md

 ## Let's get rolling!

 If you want to install Sentry on a VM using Vagrant, you first need to install [Vagrant](http://www.vagrantup.com/) and a Virtual Machine provider of choice ([VirtualBox](https://www.virtualbox.org/) is free and works out of the box with Vagrant).
+You also need to [install Ansible](http://docs.ansible.com/intro_installation.html).

 You can configure your install by modifying the variables in the _sentry.yml_ file before provisioning.